elucian/bee/syntax/composite.md

 ## Range

-Range notation is used to define a subtype.
+Range notation is used to type a subtype.

 **syntax**